 - pursuing the clinical development of EPI-7386 as a monotherapy treatment for patients with mCRPC resistant to the current standard of care, as a safe and effective therapy for those prostate cancer patients whose tumors have progressed on current antiandrogen therapy while remaining prevalently driven by the AR pathway; - combining Aniten compounds with second-generation antiandrogens in earlier lines of therapy.
-The Company, with industry partners, has been conducting clinical trials of combinations of EPI-7386 and second-generation antiandrogens in patients with mCRPC in earlier lines of treatment; - advancing the preclinical development of Aniten and Aniten-related compounds from the Company's study of NTD degraders as a new approach to AR pathway inhibition.
+The Company, with industry partners, has been conducting clinical trials of combinations of EPI-7386 and second-generation antiandrogens in patients with nmCRPC, mCRPC, mHSPC and neo-adjuvant prostate cancer surgical therapy in earlier lines of treatment; - advancing the preclinical development of Aniten and Aniten-related compounds from the Company's study of NTD degraders as a new approach to AR pathway inhibition.
 The Company's first generation of AR ANITen bAsed Chimera ("ANITAC") demonstrates the feasibility of this new approach to AR pathway inhibition for patients with mCRPC; and - continuing to further explore, preclinically, other potential applications for AR-NTD inhibitors.